jamesrcounts/aspConf-demo/Outline.md

 * Run again.
 * Commit and Push and Force Build
 * Failure.
 Pages contain user name in HTML, which is not the same on the server.
 * Update Views to remove user name
 * Approve.
+Commit.
+Push.
+Force

 ###Working with Data
 * Tests work in three environments